 The Department for Environment, Food and Rural Affairs (DEFRA) and The Forestry Commission co-funded The Big Tree Plant campaign, which was launched in 2010.
 The aim was to encourage people and communities to work in partnership and plant more trees in England’s towns, cities and neighbourhoods.
-Groundwork London was responsible for the administration of this grants scheme and the Geospatial & Data Services team played a key role in the reporting and data analysis aspect of this project.
+Groundwork London was responsible for the administration of this grants scheme and the GDS team played a key role in the reporting and data analysis aspect of this project.